 It all goes back to the Garden of Eden.
 The story is found in the Book of Genesis.
 God created Adam and Eve and gave them simple instructions which ultimately they disobeyed.
 God had warned them that their disobedience would result in death.
 They chose to listen to the temptation of Satan rather than the clear, single command of God.
 The result was their banishment from the Garden, eventual physical death and separation from God.
 However, God promised that he would provide a way of reconciliation for them.
-Since we all descended from Adam and Eve, the same curse is upon us.
+Since all of us descend from Adam and Eve, the same curse is upon us.
 We're born, we live for a certain number of years, and then we die.
-And without God's intervention we would be eternally separated from him in a place of torment...fire and brimstone.
+And without God's intervention we would be eternally separated from him in a place of torment, outer darkness, fire and brimstone.

-In the Bible, God says that He alone is good.
+Only God is perfectly good.
 We are all born as sinners.
-Some will readily admit to being sinners but others believe we are basically good.
+Some people will readily admit to being sinners but others believe we are basically good.
 The problem is that we have the wrong standard.
 We think we're good because we're not as bad as others who may be drunks, murderers, rapists or thieves.
 But God is the one who sets the standard and His standard is nothing short of perfect righteousness.

 "...For everyone has sinned; we all fall short of God’s glorious standard.
 Yet God, with undeserved kindness, declares that we are righteous.
 He did this through Christ Jesus when he freed us from the penalty for our sins.
 For God presented Jesus as the sacrifice for sin.
 People are made right with God when they believe that Jesus sacrificed his life, shedding his blood."
 Romans 3:23-25

 I don't understand why God loves us so much, but I'm just glad that He does.
-Because of His great love for us He provided a way of escape from eternal punishment.
-If we will accept the sacrifice of Jesus Christ and allow Him to have control of our lives, we can become righteous in the eyes of God and receive His gift of eternal life.
+Because of His great love for us, He provided a way to be reconciled to Him and escape eternal punishment.
+If you will accept the sacrifice of Jesus Christ and allow Him to have control of your life, you will become righteous in the eyes of God and receive His free gift of eternal life.
+No strings attached.

 "...When we were utterly helpless, Christ came at just the right time and died for us sinners.
 Now, most people would not be willing to die for an upright person, though someone might perhaps be willing to die for a person who is especially good.
 But God showed his great love for us by sending Christ to die for us while we were still sinners."
 Romans 5:6-8

 I'm currently reading through the Gospels as we approach Resurrection Day.
 It's good to be reminded of the price that Jesus paid to redeem us from the penalty of our sin.
-The cross may be glamorized as jewelry or clothing adornments but it was the most brutal form of execution ever devised by man.
+Today the cross is glamorized as jewelry or clothing adornments but crucifixion was the most brutal form of execution ever devised by man.
 But God decided that this would be the method by which Jesus would willingly give up His life.